Frequently Asked Questions...

 "Is there a difference between the certification agencies?"

 Yes.
 Becoming certified requires an educational component which can be done in a classroom setting, at home with self-study, or on the internet.
 Many agencies follow the World Recreational Scuba Training Council (WRSTC) standards.
 The WRSTC's mission statement is, "The World Recreational Scuba Training Council (WRSTC) is dedicated to the worldwide safety of the recreational diving public.
 As such, one of the WRSTC's primary goals is the development of worldwide minimum training standards.
 The establishment of globally recognized and implemented standards is a valuable asset in addressing local and national regulatory issues."
 Currently, there are twenty-two WRSTC member agencies.
 Some you may be familiar with: SSI (Scuba Schools International); PADI (Professional Association of Diving Instructors); and SDI (Scuba Diving International); and some you may not be: IAC (International Aquanatic Club); PSS (Professional Scuba Schools); and IDEA (International Diving Educators Association).
 These agencies create and comply with strict professional standards set by WRSTC, and their certifications are recognized worldwide.
 Scuba diving is a self-regulating industry.
 Each agency establishes its own agenda for diver training and issues certification for each level of scuba diving competency and experience, from beginner to instructor.
 Courses vary in teaching methods for the beginner's level, but they all cover the same essential knowledge and practical skills development as set by WRSTC.
 The main mission of certification agencies (SSI, PADI, SDI, IAC, PSS, and IDEA) is the Marketing of Scuba Diving.
 Some do a better job than others.
 The organizations you have heard of have done a better job of selling their brand.
-Is NAUI a member of the WRSTC?
-No. NAUI's standards surpass those standards and is known as having the highest in the industry!

 "What do you love about scuba diving?"